 Procedure: How to Delete Scheduled Jobs

 - 1. Launch the Web Console. - 2.
 Click the Resource Management option on the sidebar. - 3.
-On the ribbon, in the Repository group, click Maintenance, point to Schedule and E-Mail, and click Delete jobs.
+On the ribbon, click the Repository icon, point to Maintenance, then point to Schedule and E-Mail, and click Delete jobs.